 It’s something I frequently hear from my clients: “I don’t have time to take care of myself because I’m taking care of my _____.”
 (Fill in the blank with any number of things, kids, pets, work parents, house…) People have all kinds of things holding them back from taking care of themselves.
 Maybe something’s holding you back, too.
 What would you say if you filled in the blank for yourself?
-What’s getting in the way of taking care of you and your diabetes?
+What’s getting in the way of your self-care?

 Most of my clients are women, and most of them put other people’s needs before their own.
-We are socialized to take care of others, and we view it as our job to make sure everyone else is OK before we do anything to care for ourselves.
+We are socialized to take care of others.
+We view it as our job to make sure everyone else is OK before we do anything to care for ourselves.
 There’s nothing wrong with taking care of other people, but…

 Everyone pulls more than their share of the weight at different times; that’s what friends and families are about.
-When we pull more than our share of the weight indefinitely, we take away our loved one’s opportunities to contribute, to learn, and to grow, and we deprive ourselves of time for self-care.
-This leads to frustration & resentment on the part of the person who is overly-responsible, and to a sense of incompetence on the part of the person who is under-responsible.
-He or she never gets an opportunity to experience the feeling of accomplishment that comes with successfully completing a difficult task.
-Maybe he or she wouldn’t do the job our way, or the best way.
-Maybe he or she wouldn’t do the job at all, and maybe there would be consequences.
+But, when we pull more than our share of the weight indefinitely, we take away our loved one’s opportunities to contribute, to learn, and to grow.
+We also deprive ourselves of time for self-care.
+Then we get frustrated and resentful.
+The people we do everything for begin to feel incompetent.
+They never get an opportunity to experience the feeling of accomplishment that comes with successfully completing a difficult task.
+Maybe they wouldn’t do the job our way, or the best way.
+Maybe they wouldn’t do the job at all, and maybe there would be consequences.
 That’s OK.
 Like my son’s “wrong outfit”, the consequences belong to the other person to experience.

 When it comes to food & health, an overly responsible person will prioritize everyone else’s needs above her own, leaving no time to care for herself.
 She makes food to suit other people’s tastes, ignoring what she needs for her health, she spends time and money on other people’s hobbies, and she forgoes her own exercise in favor of watching other people’s games.
-She then feels as if she has failed because she didn’t achieve the right diet, the right A1C, or the right weight, and she begins to resent the people to whom she gives so much.
+Then she feels as if she has failed because she didn’t achieve the right diet, the right A1c, or the right weight.
+She starts to resent the people to whom she gives so much.
 What started out as a spirit of giving turns into a feeling of regret.

-If you’re feeling like you have no time to care for yourself, take stock of your situation.
+If you feel like you have no time to care for yourself, take stock of your situation.
 Are there jobs you can outsource?
-Are there chores you can divvy up?
+Any chores you can divvy up?
 Are there things you do for others out of an overdeveloped sense of responsibility?
 What would really happen if you stopped doing them?
-Is that consequence one you can live with?
+Is that a consequence you can live with?
 The people in your life deserve opportunities to learn to take care of themselves as well as time for self-care, and so do you.

 A wise person once told me the story of the butterfly and the chrysalis.
-It seems that when a caterpillar forms a chrysalis and then transforms into a butterfly, it must emerge from the chrysalis on its own.
+When a caterpillar forms a chrysalis and then transforms into a butterfly, it must emerge from the chrysalis on its own.
 If a person tries to “help” the butterfly out of the chrysalis, the butterfly will not survive.
 It’s the act of struggling against the chrysalis that strengthens the butterfly’s wings enough to allow it to survive in the world.

 Those of us who are overly-responsible are like the person who “helps” the butterfly out the chrysalis, only to discover that we’ve destroyed its ability to fly.
 If we are smart, we will step back, take a breath, and let the butterfly have its own struggle, while we have ours.